 ✅ I Feel as Though I Have Nothing To Do

-For many of us, the majority of our usual hobbies included a lot of face to face contact with other people, and we are now unable to partake in our usual hobbies during this time of isolation.
+For many of us, the majority of our usual hobbies included a lot of face-to-face contact with other people, and we are now unable to partake in our usual hobbies during this time of isolation.
 However, it is important not to be disheartened by this, take this time to perhaps develop new hobbies, or even upskill yourself.
-There are plenty of online resources that you can use to develop your current skills, or even gain a proficiency in new skills, so that when all this is over, you can hit the ground running, and excel in day to day life.
+There are plenty of online resources that you can use to develop your current skills, or even gain proficiency in new skills so that when all this is over, you can hit the ground running, and excel in day-to-day life.

 If you are in need of extra mental health support, please find the contact details for mental health helplines below: